josemarsilva/study-database/oracle/performance/README.md

 #### 8.2.a.
 Smart Scans

 * "... (suppose we want get 3 columns by primary key `SELECT emp_id, ename, salary FROM emp WHERE id = 123` in total 38 bytes) ... a non-EXADATA Oracle database  must fetch the full block on which the data resides.
 If we assume that the block is a standard 8K Oracle data block ...
 Why do we have to fetch 8K of data when we only want 35 bytes of that data, and Oracle knows we only want 35 bytes?
 The answer is because that is just how the nonEXADATA Oracle database works."
 (Ref. no. 1)
-* "... the non-EXADATA Oracle  database data acquisition process (each query wate time with):
+* "... the non-EXADATA Oracle  database data acquisition process (each query waste time with):
   * Unwanted Columns;
   * Unwanted Rows;
   * Overhead Space;